Crispy Baked Sesame Tofu

 - Cut into 1 inch cubes and add to a large bowl.
 Toss with the soy sauce.

-- Toss with the cornstarch and breadcrumbs until all pieces are evenly coated.
+- Toss with the cornstarch and the breadcrumbs until all pieces are evenly coated.

-- Add to the baking tray and bake for 30-35 minutes or until golden brown.
+- Add to the baking tray lined with parchment paper and bake for 30-35 minutes or until golden brown.

 - During the final 10 minutes, prep the sauce.